Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

 KGK requires the application of Turkish Financial Reporting Standards (TFRS) which are fully converged with IFRS as issued by IASB for the financial statements of all public interest entities (PIEs).
-PIEs include companies whose securities are traded in a regulated market, banks, insurance companies, pension companies, and investment firms.
-Other companies that are not included in the list above are permitted to apply IFRS or the Financial Reporting Standard for Large and Medium Sized entities (BOBI FRS) established by the KGK.
+Other companies that are not considered PIEs are permitted to apply IFRS or the Financial Reporting Standard for Large and Medium Sized entities (BOBI FRS) established by the KGK.
 BOBI FRS is the financial reporting framework for entities, which are not required to apply TFRS but are within the scope of entities subject to audit.
-Differences between BOBI FRS and IFRS for small and medium-sized entities (SMEs) are outlined here.
+Differences between BOBI FRS and IFRS for small and medium-sized entities (SMEs) are outlined by the IFRS Foundation.
 While IFRS for SMEs is not adopted in the jurisdiction, the 2009 version has been translated into Turkish.

-Under the Code, the right to conduct statutory audits is granted to members of the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB) who satisfy the requirements established by KGK.
+Under the Code, the right to conduct statutory audits is granted to members of the Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB) who satisfy the requirements established by KGK.
 The Public Oversight, Accounting and Auditing Standards Authority’s Organization and Responsibilities Statutory Decree No. 660 also authorizes the KGK to issue auditing standards in compliance with international standards.
 As per those Laws, KGK has published national standards complying with ISAs issued by IAASB with small amendments to take into consideration the Turkish environment.
-The 2021 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is the latest version adopted by KGK.

 -